icmp6(4)

 200 mtraceresp mtrace response

 Num Abbrev.
-Type Description 0 noroute-unr unreach No route to destina
+Type Description 0 noroute-unr unreach No route to destination

 3 addr-unr unreach Address unreachable